<

 Marvin Harrison Jr., Arizona Cardinals (99.2% rostered, 89.6% started)

 The Cardinals were blown out by the Packers and were playing from behind for most of the game.
 Unfortunately, things took a turn for the worse when Harrison left the game with a concussion in the second quarter after colliding with a Packers linebacker.
-He only saw two targets and recorded zero receptions before exiting.
-Now, the big question is whether he can clear the league's concussion protocol in time for the Cardinals' Week 7 matchup against the Chargers.
-Fantasy managers should hold onto Harrison for now, but it's wise to have a backup plan in case he's ruled out.
+He saw only two targets and recorded zero receptions before exiting.
+Now, the big question is whether he will clear the league's concussion protocol in time for the Cardinals' Week 7 matchup against the Chargers.
+Fantasy managers should hold on to Harrison for now, but it's wise to have a backup plan in case he's ruled out.
 Don't worry; I'll provide some options to consider in Monday's waiver wire column.
 Don't overlook undrafted rookie Xavier Weaver, who played the second-most snaps and ran the second-most routes among Cardinals receivers.
 Keep him on your watch list.

 Malik Nabers, New York Giants (98.5% rostered)